lextoumbourou/notes/notes/reference/papers/neural-codec-language-models-are-zero-shot-text-to-speech-synthesizers.md

   </tr>
 </table>

-**Table 6: Automatic evaluation of speaker similarity with 108 speakers on VCTK. **

-The first evaluate two models with the speaker verification metric, as described before

-They see that VALL-E outperforms the baseline even if the baseline has seen 97 speakers in training, indicating our model can synthesise speech with higher speaker similarity.
-When we compare it with the baseline in a fair setting (11 speakers), the performance gap becomes larger, especially when only three prompts are available.

-By comparing different lengths of the prompt, the model can generate more similar speech when the prompt becomes longer, which is consistent with our intuition.

-We sample 60 speakers for human evaluation, one utterance for each, where 11 are unseen speakers, and 49 speakers have been seen for YourTTS.

-VALL-E do not see any of the 60 speakers.

-During model synthesis, each speaker has a 3-second enrolled recording.
+---

-Table 7 shows a comparison of our method against baseline and ground truth.
-The comparison of SMOS shows that VALL-E has better speaker similarity than the baseline, even if the baseline has seen some of the speakers in training.
+Table 7 shows a comparison of their method against baseline and ground truth.
+VALL-E has better speaker similarity than the baseline, even if the baseline has seen some speakers in training.
 The side-by-side CMOS evaluation shows that VALL-E is +0.23 over YourTTS, indicating a significantly better performance speaking of naturalness.
-Furthermore, VALL-E achieves +0.04 CMOS over ground truth, demonstrating no statistically significant difference from human recordings on this dataset.
-Compared to the evaluation results on LibriSpeech, VALL-E shows a better CMOS 10
+VALL-E also achieves +0.04 CMOS over ground truth, demonstrating no statistically significant difference from human recordings.

-Table 7: Human evaluation with 60 speakers on VCTK with a 3-second enrolled recording for each.
+**Table 7: Human evaluation with 60 speakers on VCTK with a 3-second enrolled recording for each.**

 <table class="table-border">
   <tr>